 Please note: for the specialisation TWM, other guidelines apply.

-If you are considering a certain internship, then contact the staff member of the chair group concerned who is specified in the prospectus as the contact.
-This may be the professor, one of the scientific staff members, or a PhD-student.
-Please do not hesitate to do so.
-These people will not feel as if you are bothering them; on the contrary, they will be flattered that you have an interest in their field!
-Remember that they are most adept to any developments in the field concerned and that they, more than anyone else, are qualified to inform you of the future possibilities within their specialism.
+When you are considering a certain internship, you write a letter of application to a staff member of the department.
+Sometimes somebody is specified as the contact of the department.
+This may be the head of department or one of the scientific staff members.
+Please do not hesitate to contact them.
+These people will not feel bothered by you; on the contrary, they will be flattered that you are interested in their research!
+They are specialists in their field and qualified to inform you about the possibilities at their own department or more broadly within their specialism.

 Once you have chosen a certain internship, please register for your internship as explained in the document “registration procedure” and make the adequate arrangements with your future first evaluator and daily supervisor (when applicable).
 Discuss all the aspects of importance for your internship.
 The document “preliminaries” will be helpful in this discussion.

 Grading is done digitally.
 The “evaluation forms” are also available in a printable version that can be used to see what you will be evaluated on.
 Please note, that you need a second evaluator, who will grade your report, too.
 You can ask any examiner authorized by the Examination Board of Biosciences.

 When you complete an internship outside the Radboud University or Radboudumc, it is an external internship.
 Just as with an internal internship, you will need an examiner authorized by the Examination Board of Biosciences to act as your first evaluator, and a second one to act as the second evaluator.
 The external internship needs to be approved by the Examination Board of Biosciences before the start.
 This approval can be given by the internal examiner on behalf of the Examination Board.
 We urge you to discuss this with your internship coordinator in an early stage.
 In general, your plans for going abroad can best start with an appointment with the International coordinator of the Master Biology mrs. C. Mooren, firstname.lastname@example.org